 Create a recurring card – Use this trigger if you want to execute a rule frequently on a fixed date or day of a week/month/year without meeting any condition.
 You can also define the start and the end date when a rule with this trigger should be executed.

 Note: All the triggers listed above are non-recurring triggers; except the “Create a recurring card” trigger.

 Conditions let you refine the scope of your Business Rule.
 They must be met for your rule to continue running.
-Conditions can be like when an attribute in the particular card type has the defined value.
+Conditions can be like when an attribute in a particular card type has a defined value.
 For example, if priority is high, or a card is blocked, or Class of Standard is Expedite, etc.

 You can select single or multiple conditions for a Rule.
 For example, a Rule should be executed if the Priority is High and the Card Owner is Unassigned.
 Or a Rule should be executed if the card is in the Backlog, Size is L, and the Due date of the card is the next week.

 To set a condition for a rule, you need to first select the card type and then the value for its attributes.
 So if the selected card type will have the value (set in the condition), then the condition will be fulfilled and the rule will be executed.

 Note: Rules will be executed only if the set condition is met for that card type.